Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1.md

 - Task 1 : Overview of RAG and Automation

-- Task 2 : Setting Up Copilot Studio
+- Task 2 : Setting Up an Environment for Copilot Studio

 ### Task 1: Overview of RAG and Automation